chadellison/trelora_appointments/README.md

 ## Description

 Takes in scheduled appointments through Google’s calendar api and then displays them on a map using Google’s maps api.
-The appointments are sorted by time and employee so that a new appointment can be scheduled easily.
+The appointments are sorted by date and employee so that a new appointment can be scheduled easily.

 [Production](trelora-appointments.herokuapp.com)